Antonio Rüdiger

-Antonio Rüdiger (/de/; born 3 March 1993) is a German professional footballer who plays as a centre-back for club Real Madrid and the Germany national team.
+Antonio Rüdiger (/de/; born 3 March 1993) is a German professional footballer who plays as a centre-back for club Real Madrid.
 He is known for his aggressive playing style, speed, tackling ability and strong aerial presence.

 Rüdiger began his career at VfB Stuttgart, representing their reserves in 3.
 Liga and the first team in the Bundesliga.
 In 2015 he joined Roma, initially on loan and a year later for a €9 million fee.
 He was signed by Chelsea in 2017 for an estimated £27 million, where he won the FA Cup in his first season, followed by the UEFA Europa League in his second season, and the UEFA Champions League in 2021.
 In 2022, he was signed by Real Madrid, winning a Copa del Rey in his first season, as well as La Liga and a second Champions League title in 2024.

-Rüdiger made his international debut for Germany in May 2014.
-He was forced to miss UEFA Euro 2016 due to an injury suffered earlier in the season but he was part of the squad that won the 2017 FIFA Confederations Cup.
-He kept his spot in the squad for the 2018 World Cup, and later also took part at Euro 2020, the 2022 World Cup, and Euro 2024.
+Rüdiger made his international debut for Germany national team in May 2014.
+He was forced to miss UEFA Euro 2016 due to an injury suffered earlier in the season, but he was part of the squad that won the 2017 FIFA Confederations Cup.
+He later also took part at three FIFA World Cups (in 2018, 2022 and 2026) and two UEFA European Championships (in 2020 and 2024).